flonatel/statsd-cpp/README.md

     python test client.
  4. Decide if there is the need to do further speed improvements.

+### Very first results ###
+The very first partial implementation (which makes massive use of strings), was tested.
+The bench.py script from statsite was used:

+    3.39 sec	 - 309130 ops/sec
+    7.11 sec	 - 294770 ops/sec
+    10.85 sec	 - 289992 ops/sec
+    14.52 sec	 - 288949 ops/sec

+Which gives some room for optimization :-)

 # Collection of Ideas #